keebio/keebio-docs/faq.md

   * Version 1.0: Fixed flaw in Version 1 \(only available in Blue\)

-  * Version 1.1: Added holes for PCB mount 2u stabilizer
+  * Version 1.1: Simplified TRRS jumpers, added SMD diode support

     * Was only available in Green

   * Version 1.2: Added 2nd 2u key in opposite corner of PCB

-  * Version 1.3: Fixed flaw with missing VCC trace between resistors in Version 1.2
+  * Version 1.3: Fixed flaw with missing VCC trace between resistors in Version 1.1 and 1.2

   * Version 1.4: New TRRS jack that removes the need for TRRS solder jumpers